-Students intending to enroll in BIO 201 or BIO 204 are required to complete BIO 111 with a grade of C or better or pass the Biology Placement Test.
-Transfer students who have taken an equivalent college biology class should submit previous transcripts from a regionally-accredited college or university to the Testing Center for approval of the prerequisite requirement.
-When submitting to the Testing Center, students must indicate that they would like a biology prerequisite override so that their assigned Academic Advisor and/or an Academic Advisor in the STEM Advising Pathway can be notified.
-Although the college can transfer in a BIO 111 course that is up to 10 years old for prerequisite waivers, some Center for Health Sciences programs require that BIO 111 must be completed no more than seven years prior to enrollment in BIO 201 or BIO 204.
+If you are intending to enroll in BIO 204, you are required to complete BIO 111 or BIO 201 with a grade of C or better or pass the Biology Placement Test.
+Transfer students who have taken an equivalent college biology class should submit previous transcripts from a regionally accredited college or university to the Testing Center for approval of the prerequisite requirement.
+When submitting to the Testing Center, you must indicate that you would like a biology prerequisite override so that your assigned academic advisor and/or an academic advisor in the STEM advising pathway can be notified.
+Although the College can transfer in a BIO 111 course that is up to 10-years old for prerequisite waivers, some Center for Health Sciences programs require that BIO 111 must be completed no more than seven years prior to enrollment in BIO 204.

 Maximum Course Load

 Eighteen (18) credit hours is the maximum course load for all students.
-Students cannot register for more than 18 credits in any given semester without review and approval by the Senior Advisor for the Advising Pathway that contains their program or major.
-Students should first connect with their assigned Academic Advisor to initiate this process.
+You cannot register for more than 18 credits in any given semester without review and approval by the senior advisor for the advising pathway that contains your program or major.
+You should first connect with your assigned academic advisor to initiate this process.

-Students may place their name on a waitlist when a course is at maximum capacity and closed for registration.
-CCD honors the order of the waitlist and extends enrollment availability to students via a notification email sent to their student email account in the order in which they appear on the list.
-It is the student's responsibility to register for the class via CCDConnect prior to the deadline indicated in the notification email.
-No exceptions will be allowed for students who miss a notification.
-Students may have less than 24 hours to register if the deadline allowed overlaps the last day to register.
+You may place your name on a waitlist when a course is at maximum capacity and closed for registration.
+CCD honors the order of the waitlist and extends enrollment availability to you via a notification email sent to your CCD student email account in the order in which you appear on the list.
+It is your responsibility to register for the class via CCDConnect prior to the deadline indicated in the notification email.
+No exceptions will be allowed if you miss a notification.
+You may have less than 24 hours to register if the deadline allowed overlaps the last day to register.
 Payment must be made in accordance with the payment policy.
-Faculty must honor the waitlist if there are openings in their classes and cannot sign any students into a closed course.
+Faculty must honor the waitlist if there are openings in the class and cannot sign any students into a closed course.

 Withdrawing from a class after census date will result in a grade of W. Withdrawal dates vary, so it is important to know if a class is a traditional 15-week class (fall and spring term) or a traditional 10-week class (summer term); all withdrawal dates are specified in the course schedule.
-Withdrawal dates can also be verified with an Academic Advisor or with the Admissions, Registration and Records office.
+Withdrawal dates can also be verified with an academic advisor or with the Office of Registration and Records.
 No academic credit is awarded for a withdrawal.
 A withdrawn course will count in attempted credits.

-Financial aid recipients should check with the Financial Aid Office prior to dropping or withdrawing from any classes, as this could affect their financial aid award and students may have to repay awards.
+Check with Financial Aid and Scholarships prior to dropping or withdrawing from any classes as this could affect your financial aid award and you may have to repay awards.
 Veterans should consult with the VA Certifying Official prior to withdrawing from a course, as it may impact their educational benefits.

 About the Auraria Campus Inter-Institutional Program

-Under the inter-institutional registration program, CCD and its partners on the Auraria Campus (MSU Denver and CU Denver) allow students to take select college-level courses at a host institution if space is available.
-CCD students have the advantage of paying a lower tuition rate for courses offered by the host institution, while MSU Denver and CU Denver students have access to a diverse selection of electives and courses that may not be available at their home institutions.
+Under the inter-institutional registration program, CCD and its partners on the Auraria Campus, Metropolitan State University of Denver (MSU Denver) and University of Colorado Denver (CU Denver), allow you to take select college-level courses at a host institution if space is available.
+You have the advantage of paying a lower tuition rate for courses offered by the host institution, while MSU Denver and CU Denver students have access to a diverse selection of electives and courses that may not be available at their home institutions.

-Online, off-campus, or extended campus classes are not covered under this agreement.
+Online, off-campus, wait-listed or extended campus classes are not covered under this agreement.

-CCD certificate or degree seeking students who want to take classes at MSU Denver or CU Denver must submit both the Inter-Institutional Application and Inter-Institutional Registration forms, which can be obtained at CCD’s Admissions, Registration and Records Office.
-Students who participate in the inter-institutional program must adhere to the procedures and deadlines established by their home and host institutions.
-CCD students are required to meet MSU Denver or CU Denver course prerequisites prior to registration and may not register for more credits at the host institution than what they are registered for at CCD.
-Students may be subject to additional course fees at the host institutions and are responsible for paying these fees directly to MSU Denver or CU Denver.
+CCD certificate- or degree-seeking students who want to take classes at MSU Denver or CU Denver must submit both the Inter-Institutional Application and Registration forms for registration purposes, which may also be obtained at the Office of Registration and Records.
+You must adhere to the procedures and deadlines established by the home and host institutions.
+You are required to meet MSU Denver or CU Denver course prerequisites prior to registration and may not register for more credits at the host institution than what you are registered for at CCD.
+You may be subject to additional course fees at the host institutions and are responsible for paying these fees directly to MSU Denver or CU Denver.

-In order to ensure that an inter-institutional course will transfer to CCD and apply towards the student's certificate or degree program, CCD encourages students to meet with their assigned Academic Advisor prior to registering for an inter-institutional course.
+In order to ensure that an inter-institutional course will transfer to CCD and apply towards your certificate or degree program, you must meet with your assigned academic advisor prior to registering for an inter-institutional course.
 Inter-institutional course registration does not alter certificate and degree requirements.
-Students may be required to submit a Course Substitution Form and an official transcript from the host institution in order to have inter-institutional courses apply to their program requirements for graduation.
+You may be required to submit a Course Substitution form and an official transcript from the host institution in order to have inter-institutional courses apply to their program requirements for graduation.

 MSU Denver & CU Denver Students